hikeventures/hikeventures.github.io/_posts/best/2015-03-04-best-trekking-and-snowshoeing-poles.markdown

 # Differences between trekking and snowshoeing poles
 I would say that the main difference between snowshoe and hiking poles is the possibility to add a snow basket to the poles and to expand or shorten the poles while wearing gloves.
 My preference as the best trekking and snowhoeing pole goes towards the [MSR Flight 3][15].

+---

+Disclaimer: We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new products.
+This blog post contains affiliate links.

+---

 [1]:	http://www.hikeventures.com/destinations/
 [2]:	http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/ "Finnish Lapland"